 AACSB is committed to maintaining an association that incorporates sound values and a high standard of ethics throughout its business practices.
 AACSB encourages employees, volunteers, and other parties to report good faith concerns regarding suspected violations of the law or improper conduct on the part of the organization, its staff, or volunteers.
 Appropriate subjects to raise under this policy would include ethical violations, financial improprieties, or operating practices contrary to AACSB policy.
-Reports of suspected violations of law or improper conduct are to be submitted to one of three individuals: vice president of human resources and governance, executive vice president and global chief operating and financial officer, or president and CEO.
+Reports of suspected violations of law or improper conduct are to be submitted to one of three fiduciaries: Vice President and Chief Talent Officer, Executive Vice President and Chief Financial and Operations Officer, or President and CEO.
 Reports should: (1) identify the individual(s) involved, (2) describe the alleged misconduct, dishonest, or illegal activity, (3) provide documentation that supports the complaint, and (4) identify the whistleblower.
-AACSB will acknowledge receipt of reports within 30 days, but it may not be able to respond to reports that are not submitted in writing or reports submitted anonymously.
-The above three identified individuals are responsible for investigating good faith concerns and for coordinating corrective action, including engagement of the Audit Committee, other AACSB committees, and other AACSB executive team members as appropriate.
+AACSB will acknowledge receipt of reports within 30 days, but it will not respond to reports that are not submitted in writing nor will it respond to reports submitted anonymously.
+The fiduciary is responsible for investigating good faith concerns and for coordinating corrective action, including engagement of the Audit Committee, other AACSB committees, and other AACSB Leadership Team members as appropriate.
 AACSB expressly prohibits any form of retaliation against individuals who report concerns in good faith or who cooperate in inquiries or investigations.
 Insofar as possible, the confidentiality of individuals reporting suspected violations and those participating in investigations will be maintained.
-Identities will only be disclosed as necessary to conduct a thorough investigation or to comply with the law.
+Identities will only be disclosed as necessary to conduct a thorough investigation or to comply with law.